 If you invest in the ADSs in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per ADS and the as adjusted net tangible book value per share/ADS after this offering.
-Our net tangible book value as of June 30, 2017 was €150.2 million (\$176.3 million), equivalent to €5.59 (\$6.56) per share/ADS.
+Our net tangible book value as of June 30, 2017 was $\in$ 150.2 million (\$176.8 million), equivalent to $\in$ 5.59 (\$6.58) per share/ADS.
 Net tangible book value is equal to our total assets less our intangible assets and our total liabilities.
 Net tangible book value per share is determined by dividing our total assets less our intangible assets and our total liabilities by the number of ordinary shares outstanding as of June 30, 2017.
 Dilution is determined by subtracting net tangible book value per share/ADS from the public offering price per ADS.

-After giving effect to our sale of 4,440,000 ADSs in this offering the public offering price of \$52.00 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2017 would have been €334.4 million (\$392.4 million), or €10.68 (\$12.53) per share/ADS.
-This amount represents an immediate increase in net tangible book value of \$5.17 per share/ADS to our existing shareholders and an immediate dilution in net tangible book value of \$39.47 per ADS to new investors.
+After giving effect to our sale of 3,500,000 ADSs in this offering at an assumed public offering price of \$55.00 per ADS, based on the closing price of our ADSs on the Nasdaq Global Select Market on December 12, 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2017 would have been €303.3 million (\$356.8 million), or €9.98 (\$11.75) per share/ADS.
+This amount represents an immediate increase in net tangible book value of \$5.17 per share/ADS to our existing shareholders and an immediate dilution in net tangible book value of \$43.25 per ADS to new investors.